medialibre/medialibre/wp-content/plugins/add-to-any/README.txt

 	) );
 } ?>`

-= How can I add a custom standalone share button? = You can create a plugin or customize the following example PHP code to add to your theme's functions.php file:
+= How can I add a custom share button? =
+You can create a plugin or customize the following example PHP code to add to your theme's functions.php file:

 `function addtoany_add_share_services( $services ) {